eerieA/cs234-2024/README.md

     ...RuntimeWarning: Degrees of freedom <= 0 for slice ret = _var(a, axis=axis, dtype=dtype, out=out, ddof=ddof,...
     ```
     This might be due to how the plot.py reads data?
-But despite the error, it seems the plot can still be correctly reflecting the data for only seed 1.
-So I would suggest ignoring this.
+But despite the error, it seems the plot can still be correctly reflecting the data.
+So we can likely ignore this.
-    Or, if you have time, run all three methods with Cheetah for another seed number, and run plot.py again, the error will disappear.
+    Or, if you have time, run all three methods with Cheetah for another seed number, and run plot.py again with 2 seed numbers, the error will disappear.

 ## Assignment previews